This Day In Lakers History: Kareem Abdul-Jabbar Becomes First NBA Player To Score 34,000 Points

 Still, the Lakers revolved around Abdul-Jabbar on the evening, and it was the kind of performance that led to his ranking as the seventh-best Laker of all-time despite him playing the majority of his best basketball in a Milwaukee Bucks uniform.

-Abdul-Jabbar doesn’t get brought up enough while discussing the greatest players in history, especially when considering the longevity and skill that allowed him to rack up the most points in the history of the league and a total that will likely never be caught.
+Abdul-Jabbar doesn’t get brought up enough while discussing the greatest players in history, especially when considering the longevity and skill that allowed him to rack up the now second-most points in the history of the league and a total that was hard to be caught.

 However, achievements like the one he had against the Pacers all those years ago are why he should absolutely be mentioned more in the conversation over the greatest players of all-time.